darencard/carpentry_jetstream_setup/README.md

 ### Directions for RStudio Server

 1. Connect to your running virtual machine through the web terminal or your local shell.
+These instructions assume an Ubuntu 16.04 VM.

 2. Clone this repository.
 ```bash